davidly/m68/README.md

     * m.bat/m.sh: invokes the interpreter for a Forth file
     * e.f, sieve.f, ttt.f: sample Forth apps
     * runall.bat/runall.sh: runs all of the sample Forth apps
+    * this does not run on physical CP/M 68K machines that don't make address 0x500 available.
+F83.68K is non-relocatable and must load there.

+   [relocatable f86](https://www.forth.org/fd/FD-V09N6.pdf) describes how to hack f83.68k to run on such hardware, but this impacts performance of the interpreter.

 notes/bugs: